pcherkasova/mongo-explorer/README.md

 #How to Host
 1. Install nodejs and npm
+2. Set environment variables:

+  APP_SESSION_SECRET - any string

+  APP_TELEMETRY_DB - connection string to telemetry DB in Mango engine

-2. Run commands:
+3. Run commands:

   npm install

-  bower install

   node server.js

 #How to Run Tests
+1. Set environment variables like for hosting
-node tools/test/test.js
+2. Run node tools/test/test.js